 Should you consider underfloor heating for your bathroom reno?

-Sarah Comerford, Director at has witnessed the rise in popularity of underfloor heating with her clients, many of whom are women managing the bathroom reno process.
+Sarah Comerford, Director at HOME by belle has witnessed the rise in popularity of underfloor heating with her clients, many of whom are women managing the bathroom reno process.
 Not just a solution for a warmer floor, the best kind of underfloor heating can actually be a very clever way to warm the entire bathroom.
 “One reason underfloor heating is becoming more popular is because it is a smart way to warm the bathroom,” says Sarah.
 “Unlike overhead heat and extraction lamps that provide a blast of heat from the ceiling, the underfloor heating is generated from the floor and as hot air rises, the warmth is distributed at a constant temperature more evenly and efficiently.”
 This means that the room warms up quickly and stays warm, without the need for an overhead heating light, wall mounted heater or heated towel rack.

 Starting a bathroom reno is the ideal time to consider whether underfloor heating may work for your property.
 Sarah advises considering your heating options early in the planning phase.
 “If you’re about to undertake a bathroom renovation, don’t forget to think about heating solutions early on,” she says.
 “Not only will this allow more choices in the type of underfloor heating options, but electrical elements will require wiring during the build phase and certain types of switches will need to be selected early before the tiling starts.”